jakestanley/jacodemon/Readme.md

 ## Notifications

-### Windows
+### Windows 11
-Ensure Python notifications are high priority so toast notifications will be visible when you are playing a game
+Set these settings in Windows Settings to ensure notifications are visible when you are playing a game:
+- In System -> Notifications, uncheck "When using an app in full-screen mode" under "Turn on do not disturb automatically"
+- In System -> Notifications -> Set priority notifications, add "Python" under "Apps"

 # Thanks